queilawithaQ/documentation/_general/projects/build_trigger.md

 PR_NUMBER is populated with the PR number.
 CI_PULL_REQUEST is populated with the URL of the pull request.

-See link for more information on environment variables.
+See [Codeship Basic Environment Variables](https://documentation.codeship.com/basic/builds-and-configuration/set-environment-variables/) or [Codeship Pro Environment Variables](https://documentation.codeship.com/pro/builds-and-configuration/environment-variables/) for more information.

 ### Triggering Builds on Commits versus on Pull Requests